 First up for DIY projects is a favorite around here, the Colorsound Supa Tonebender.
 It's a Big Muff Pi variant sold under the "Colorsound" brand and distributed by the UK company in the 1970s.
 The difference between a standard Big Muff and a Supa Tonebender is the removal of the first two clipping diodes and a coupling cap.
 Seriously, that's it.
-The resulting sound is louder with tons of thick distortion, much in the same area as a Big Muff, maybe a little less fuzzy, more of a distortion than a fuzz, imo, but still completely over the top.
+The resulting sound is louder with tons of thick distortion, much in the same area as a Big Muff, maybe a little less fuzzy, more of a distortion than a fuzz, but still completely over the top.
 Much more low end than a standard Big Muff.
-(GREAT on Bass and Keys)
+(GREAT on Bass, Keys, Synths, Drum Machines, etc)

-The build below is in a 1590BBM enclosure from Mammoth Electronics.
+PCB dimensions are 81mm x 43mm.
+It fits nicely in a 1590BB sized enclosure.
 The layout is pretty loose and that's on purpose.
-The intention was to allow some flexibility with part selection.
+The intention was to allow flexibility with part selection.
 The hole in the center(1/4") fits the plastic adhesive backed PCB standoffs that are sold on various DIY sites.
 I see them listed on eBay too.
-Everything terminates to the PCB, again to accomodate whatever hardware is available.
+Jacks, pots, footswitch, etc. all get wired directly to the PCB to keep off-board wiring very straightforward.